Mercilon

 -

 Other medications can interact with how Mercilon works.
-This means the effectiveness of Mercilon can be reduced, or that Mercilon interferes with how these medications work.
-Tell your doctor or pharmacist if you take any medications or over the counter products.
+This means the effectiveness of Mercilon can be reduced, or that Mercilon pills interfere with how these medications work.
+Tell your doctor or pharmacist if you take any medications or over-the-counter products.

 Some medications that interact with Mercilon are: